space-sh/space/doc/space.md

 ### SPECIAL KEYS

 All nodes with names beginning with an underscore are treated as hidden nodes and cannot be referenced from command line.
-They also might have special meaning to Space.
+They also might have special meaning to **Space**.

   * `_info`:
    Used purely for information and documentation about a node.